 In the EMEurope Call 2016 14 countries and regions and the European Commission are providing research funds totalling some 23,000,000 EUR for coordinated funding of Research & Innovation projects.
 The EMEurope call follows a two-step submission and evaluation procedure, starting with the submission of light proposals.
 In a next step a full proposal submission will follow for those proposals selected from the light proposal evaluation.

-Detailed information and guidance about the formal conditions of the EMEurope Call 2016 and the preparation and submission of light proposals can be found in the EMEurope Call 2016 Guide for Applicants – Full proposals.
-Submission is closed.
+Detailed Information about the formal conditions of the EMEurope Call 2016 and the evaluation procedure of full proposals can be found in the EMEurope Call 2016 Guide for Applicants – Full proposals.